-NuDay field staff work locally to identify needs and devise sustainable solutions that carry the greatest impact in northwest Syria.
+NuDay field staff work locally to identify needs and devise sustainable solutions that carry the greatest impact in northwest Syria, Turkey, Lebanon, and Yemen.
 This might result in something as simple as a sleeping-bag project that employs locals to sew and distribute much-needed winter items, or as complex as the investment in a community through constructing concrete homes for displaced women and children, complete with a school, community center, playground, running water, and farming project.

-With every project NuDay undertakes, we are working to empower Syrian women and children to regain their lives and rebuild their futures once again.
+With every project NuDay undertakes, we are working to empower women and children to regain their lives and rebuild their futures once again.

 Add impact to your inbox.